Hick's Law

 Also known as: Hick-Hyman Law, Choice reaction time

-Tags: concepts, productivity, psychology, ux
+Tags: concepts, productivity, psychology, user-experience

 Explanation